tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Client Behavior {#client-behavior}

-### Sending an encrypted SNI {#send-esni}
+### Sending an encrypted ClientHello {#send-esni}

+In order to send an encrypted SNI, the client MUST first generate its ClientHelloInner value.
+In addition to the normal values, ClientHelloInner MUST also contain:

+ - an "esni_nonce" extension
+ - a TLS padding {{!RFC7685}}.
+This SHOULD contain X bytes of padding where X + the actual server name is equal to ESNIConfig.maximum_name_length

-In order to send an encrypted SNI, the client MUST first select one of the server ESNIKeyShareEntry values and generate an (EC)DHE share in the matching group.
+Then, the client MUST select one of the server ESNIKeyShareEntry values and generate an (EC)DHE share in the matching group.
 This share will then be sent to the server in the "encrypted_client_hello" extension and used to derive the SNI encryption key.
 It does not affect the (EC)DHE shared secret used in the TLS key schedule.
 The client MUST also select an appropriate cipher suite from the list of suites offered by the server.
 If the client is unable to select an appropriate group or suite it SHOULD ignore that ESNIConfig value and MAY attempt to use another value provided by the server.
 The client MUST NOT send encrypted SNI using groups or cipher suites not advertised by the server.

 When offering an encrypted SNI, the client MUST NOT offer to resume any non-ESNI PSKs.
 It additionally MUST NOT offer to resume any sessions for TLS 1.2 or